ShabalalaWATP/GARDAIN/Dashboard/README.md

 npm run lint     # run ESLint (React Hooks + Refresh plugins)
 ```

-While the UI labels advertise a 90-second refresh, the current implementation fetches data on initial load only.
+While the UI labels advertise a 90 second refresh, the current implementation fetches data on initial load only.
 Configure polling or webhooks before relying on the indicator in live operations.

 ## Production Build